maan78612/Studio93-Assessment/README.md

 3: Food items selection screen

+Working for Both Android and iOS

-For Iphone please run below line on terminal
+For Iphone please run below line on terminal (if there is any POD issue)

     cd ios && arch -x86_64 pod install && cd ../  (For M1 Chip)
                         OR